School Inclusion Project Meeting – Identifying Cases for Strategic Litigation

-This meeting is brought to you by the Public Law and Education Law Teams.
+This meeting was brought to you by the Public Law, Education Law and Children’s Rights Teams.

 Join the School Inclusion Project for a discussion of pressing systemic issues in access to education for marginalised communities, and how strategic litigation can be used to address it.